ben-manes/gradle-versions-plugin/README.md

 report, so `dependencyUpdates` remains a single task in the root project.
-The main plugin is a superset of the contributor plugin: a project that applies `io.github.ben-manes.versions` instead still feeds the aggregate report, and also gets its own `dependencyUpdates` task covering itself and its subprojects.
+The main plugin is a superset of the contributor plugin: a project that applies `io.github.ben-manes.versions` instead still feeds the aggregate report, and also has a `dependencyUpdates` task of its own, covering itself and its subprojects.

 ### Initialization script